 What is Gap Analysis:

-Why Gap Analysis is Important for ISO Certification?
+Why Gap Analysis and ISO Certification are Important?

 Gap analysis holds significant position among all of the ISO certification tools as it lets you to not only catch loopholes in your current management system but to repair the potential damages that the organization may face in future.
 Further, Gap analysis will provide solutions to the complete and partial gaps in current management system.